 Yes, this should be done without fail unless you want to commit professional hara-kiri.

-Resumes are sometimes asked by the employers to submit.
-Always carry few copies with you.
+Employers sometimes ask for resumes.
+Always carry a few copies with you.
 Many questions are proposed based on your resume.
 You should always bring them.

 13. Play along with the Interviewer